energinet-ti/phasor-point-cli/docs/RELEASING.md

 2. Get team review/approval
 3. Merge the PR (use "Create a merge commit" or "Squash and merge")

-### 5. Create GitHub Release and Tag
+### 5. Create Tag (GitHub Release Auto-Created)

-After the PR is merged:
+After the PR is merged, create the tag on main.
+The GitHub Release will be automatically created.

+#### Option A: Create Tag via GitHub UI (Recommended)

 1. Go to: https://github.com/energinet-ti/phasor-point-cli/releases/new
 2. Click "Choose a tag"